 Finally a wildflower mixture that will thrive in Canadian gardens!
 Our wildflower mixes are formulated with an ideal ratio of wildflower to grass species and the appropriate amount of seed for your application site.
 Our mixes contain spring, summer and fall blooms in a variety of colours to provide a continuous nectar supply to a range of pollinators.

 The 'Easy to Grow Wildflower Seed Mix' is suited to full sun areas and sites with dry to medium conditions.
 The mix is ideal for spring or fall sowing and contains easy to grow species that will often flower in their first year.
+This mix is forb dominant with 60% composition of wildflower seed and 40% native grass composition.

 Contains: Anise Hyssop (Agastache foeniculum), Lanceleaf Coreopsis (Coreopsis lanceolata), Canada Tick Trefoil (Desmodium canadense), Purple Prairie Clover (Dalea purpurea), Perennial Blanketflower (Gaillardia aristata), Dotted Mint (Monarda punctata), Wild Bergamot (Monarda fistulosa), Common Evening Primrose (Oenothera biennis), Black-Eyed Susans (Rudbeckia hirta), Little Bluestem (Schizachyrium scoparium) and Prairie Dropseed (Sporobolus heterolepis).